BullyHunter32/bSecure/README.md

 - Restrict people from certain countries from joining, such as french people.
 - In game menu
 - Detection data logging, if you're unclear or need guidance on understanding what the logs mean then contact me on discord (BullyHunter#2252).
+- Anti net message spam
+- VAC ban/game ban limitations (stops players with x or more vac/game bans from playing)

 ... and there are more to come :)